Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrelease/_index.md

 kubectl -n flux-system get helmchart
 ```

-and before we forget we haven't adde the issuer.yaml yet
+and before we forget we haven't added the issuer.yaml yet

 ```
 # infrastructure/cert-manager/kustomization.yaml